oplS17projects/Sheet-Music-Editor/MATTHEW_DIBELLO.md

 ```

 * The ```draw``` library was used to display the sheet music graphically.
-* The ```gui``` library was used to provide a ui to the interface for interacting/modifying the data.
+* The ```gui``` library was used to provide a UI to the interface for interacting with/modifying the data.
 * the ```rsound``` library was used to generate an audio representation of the sheet music and play it for the user.

 # Key Code Excerpts

+The bulk of the powerful code that I wrote for this project lies in the modifying functions (see src/modify.rkt).
+Even though I also wrote __Play__ (src/play.rkt) and __UI__ (src/ui.rkt), and co-wrote __Core__ with Doug (src/core.rkt), the majority of the code below is from __Modify__.
+The procedures in __Modify__ best utilized the core concepts that we studied in this course.

 ## Initialization Using a Global Object

 There are two global objects which contain all the sheet music data.
 (All the code in this section was co-written by me and Doug).
-The first hold all the information about the score.
+The first object holds all the information about the score.
 It's initialized as such:

 ```
 (set! global-score (make-score (make-time-sig 4 4)